rollup/plugins/packages/commonjs/README.md

 Type: `string | string[]`<br>
 Default: `[]`

+_Note: In previous versions, this option would spin up a rather comprehensive mock environment that was capable of handling modules that manipulate `require.cache`.
+This is no longer supported.
+If you rely on this e.g. when using request-promise-native, use version 21 of this plugin._

 Some modules contain dynamic `require` calls, or require modules that contain circular dependencies, which are not handled well by static imports.
 Including those modules as `dynamicRequireTargets` will simulate a CommonJS (NodeJS-like) environment for them with support for dynamic dependencies.
 It also enables `strictRequires` for those modules, see above.